-Patricia Wright has a passion for education and advocacy and has dedicated her career to ensuring that individuals with autism are fully-included in society.
-Her personal mission is to offer the support that makes it possible for people with autism lead meaningful, happy and productive lives.
-As Easter Seals National Director of Autism Services, Wright leads autism programs for Easter Seals, one of the nation’s largest provider of services for individuals with autism across the life span.
+Patricia Wright has a passion for education and advocacy and has dedicated her career to ensuring that individuals with autism are fully included in society.
+Her personal mission is to offer the support that makes it possible for people with autism to lead meaningful, happy and productive lives.
+As the former Easterseals National Director of Autism Services, Wright led autism programs for Easterseals, one of the nation’s largest provider of services for individuals with autism across the life span.
 She remains a friend and blogger for Easterseals.

 Wright earned her Ph.D. in education from the University of Hawaii in 2006.
 She also has a master’s of public health from the University of Hawaii, and a master’s degree in special education from San Francisco State University.
 Wright earned her bachelor’s degree in education at Central Washington University.